Home | Account | Central | Shops | Explore | Games | News | Boards | Back

 Thinking quickly, Theorem pulled a purple vial out of his pocket and threw it on the ground near the Kacheek.
 Coughing, the Kacheek took a couple of steps back, before throwing the chair at Mr Theorem and running up the stairs.

-Having avoided the chair, Theorem pulled the basement window open and grabbed a handful of vials.
+Having avoided the chair, Theorem pushed a small window open and grabbed a handful of vials.
 As Rose pulled herself up, she coughed and fanned her nose and looked up at Mr Theorem, who was headed for the stairs.

 Are you alright, Mr Theorem? she asked, hurrying across the room.
 Ignoring her, he continued up the stairs and headed down the hallway, towards the front door.

 Running up the stairs, Rose stopped to catch her breath.
 What..
 What do we do now?

 It gave him strength.
 I have to bring him back.
 Theorem said, grabbing his cloak and top hat.
 He knows where we are, we can't let him escape.